-The route once frequented by merchants and shepherds travelling across Liguria, is possibly the best way to experience all the region has to offer as it takes you across the Alps and Apennines, through valleys, and gives you spectacular views across the Mediterranean Sea.
+The route once frequented by merchants and shepherds travelling across Liguria is possibly the best way to experience all the region has to offer as it takes you across the Alps and Apennines, through valleys, giving spectacular views across the Mediterranean Sea.

-The Ligurian High Route is marked with a red and white sign with ‘AV’ which stands for Alta Via.
+The route is marked with a red and white sign with ‘AV’ which stands for Alta Via.
 It stays close to the coast but always at around 1000 m above sea level, therefore you can enjoy the views out across the mountains and the sea.

-There are 44 legs of the route which can be enjoyed individually, in stages, or altogether.
-The hiking isn’t particularly difficult and so can be enjoyed by all levels, there’s also plenty of B&B’s along the route to stay in.
+There are 44 legs of the route which can be enjoyed individually, in stages, or all together.
+The hiking isn’t particularly difficult and so can be enjoyed by all levels, there are also plenty of B&B’s along the route to stay at.

 Hiking in Val d’Aveto